Learning Spanish with Kate del Castillo

 Kate del Castillo on Netflix

-These shows are on Netflix streaming in the US as of August 1, 2018.
+These TV shows are on Netflix streaming in the US as of September 27, 2018.
 If you’re not in the US, just click the title to check if the show is available in your country.

 Kate kicks ass in this binge-worthy suspenseful thriller.
 Lots of Mexican slang, especially the chilanguismos spoken in Mexico City, and great location shots of the capital.